besmirzanaj/cloudalbania-website/content/posts/2022-01-homelab-with-proxmox-and-packer.md

 ### Disk configuration

-After trial and error and also comparing with major IaaS providers it made sense to use the VMware SCSI controller (`pvscsi`) with `virtio` disk and network adapters.
-This will appear as a `/dev/vda` device in your VM.
+After trial and error and also comparing with major IaaS providers it made sense to use the VMware SCSI controller (`pvscsi`) with [`virtio`](https://serverfault.com/a/803391) disk and network adapters. `pvscsi` allows to add one or more devices to the `scsi` bus and `virtio` is the defacto standard for cloud images.
+The HDD device will appear as a `/dev/vda` device in your VM.

 To allow Terraform to extend the root disk automatically I placed an [autogrow disk script](https://gitlab.com/cloudalbania/packer-proxmox-lab/-/blob/master/ansible/roles/proxmox-custom/files/auto_resize_vda.sh) in the images during build time so that it can be run during provisioning time to extend the root `lv` to the full free partition space from the initial 5Gb.

 ### Cloud-init

 Proxmox allows you to build a VM with Cloud-init support.
-It does this by creating a [local cdrom device drive](https://cloudinit.readthedocs.io/en/latest/topics/datasources/nocloud.html) where you can put customizations in build time.
-From the official Proxmox [documentation](https://pve.proxmox.com/wiki/Cloud-Init_Support#_preparing_cloud_init_templates) this process is not very clear.
+It does this by creating a [local cdrom device drive](https://cloudinit.readthedocs.io/en/latest/topics/datasources/nocloud.html) where you can place customizations during build time.
+From the official Proxmox [documentation](https://pve.proxmox.com/wiki/Cloud-Init_Support#_preparing_cloud_init_templates) this process is not very clear how it can be done during image building.
 What we need to do is to just create this drive and leave it empty.
-It will be filled with customization data during proivisionng time from Terraform.
+It will be filled with customization data during proivisionng time later from Terraform.

 Cloud-init, while running as a service in the new VMs, will pick up the content of this drive and customize the VM.
 This is also part of the [packer plugin capabilities](https://www.packer.io/docs/builders/proxmox/iso#cloud_init) that allowed me to have all of the build process in a single run.

 Understanding the boundaries of where Packer's job ends and Terraform's begin was where I spent most of the time as I wanted to make sure the process worked in later phases when we will spawn VMs.

 ## Results